8 Best Golf Balls For Mid Handicappers – 2024 Reviews & Buying Guide

 The Velocity ball has a 350 octahedral dimple design that is spherically tiled.
 This design helps promote a high and consistent trajectory.

 Golfers can vouch for the huge distance of the Velocity, and the firm feel and control of the ball are also praised.
-However, the distance, low spin and firmness also cause it to suffer a little around the greens.

 4. TaylorMade Tour Response Golf Ball